kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 ### `NotebookVisualizer`

-From Kedro-Viz 11.0.0, you can visualise Kedro pipelines using `NotebookVisualizer` instance. `NotebookVisualizer` does not need a full blown kedro project to visualise your pipelines.
-This can help during the pipeline exploration journey. `NotebookVisualizer` has been tested across `Jupyter lab`, `Databricks`, `Marimo` and `VS Code`.
+From Kedro-Viz 11.0.0, you can visualise Kedro pipelines using `NotebookVisualizer` instance.
+NotebookVisualizer does not need a full blown kedro project to visualise your pipelines.
+This can help during the pipeline exploration journey.
+NotebookVisualizer has been tested across `JupyterLab`, `Databricks`, `Marimo` and `VS Code`.

 #### Usage